seL4/isabelle/src/Tools/VSCode/extension/README.md

     **Note:** As the Isabelle fonts continue to evolve, installed versions need to be updated according to each new Isabelle version.

-  * Isabelle symbols are merely an optical illusion: it would be better to make them a first-class Unicode charset as in Isabelle/jEdit.

   * Isabelle symbol abbreviations like "-->" are not accepted by VSCode.